Upstate Gnarly!

 Tyson’s work is included in major collections such as Museum of Modern Art, New York; Whitney Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Philadelphia Museum of Art, Philadelphia; Museum of Contemporary Art, Chicago; UCLA Hammer Museum, Los Angeles; San Francisco Museum of Modern Art, San Francisco; Walker Art Center, Minneapolis; Corcoran Gallery of Art, Washington, D.C.; and Tate Modern, London.

-Brian Wood is in the collections of the Museum of Modern Art, Metropolitan Museum, Brooklyn Museum, National Gallery of Art, Ludwig Museum, National Gallery of Canada, LA County Museum, Houston Museum of Art, McNay Art Museum, Blanton Museum of Art, Montreal Museum of Fine Arts, Montreal Museum of Contemporary Art, and many others.
+Brian Wood’s paintings, drawings, photographs, prints, films, and books are exhibited internationally.
+Wood is in the permanent collections of the Museum of Modern Art, Metropolitan Museum of Art, Brooklyn Museum, National Gallery of Art in DC, Ludwig Museum in Cologne, Museum of Modern Art in Prague, National Gallery of Canada, LA County Museum of Art, Houston Museum of Fine Arts, McNay Art Museum in San Antonio, Montreal Museum of Fine Arts, Montreal Museum of Contemporary Art, Blanton Museum of Art, and many others.

 With thanks to: